 With the return of sports, a new normal is emerging.
 Coaches and players talk about symptoms as often as new plays.
 Elbow bumps have replaced handshakes.
 Athletes compete in half-full stadiums in front of fans cheering through masks.

 While everyone has been forced to adapt, there are still a lot of unknowns.
 Positive COVID cases are rising in certain areas, threatening local teams.
 Guidelines for practices and games change weekly.
-One constant, however, is athletic directors continuing to take it all in stride, overcoming issues and embracing change each day – something they have been doing even before the pandemic.
+One constant, however, is athletic directors continuing to take it all in stride, overcoming issues and embracing change each day—something they have been doing even before the pandemic.
+Their ability to navigate challenges has become increasingly important, especially as the sports world sees parallels with industries like non gamstop casinos, where the ability to adapt to regulatory shifts and unpredictable conditions is crucial for continued success.
+Athletic directors, much like operators in these gaming sectors, must remain flexible and proactive to ensure their teams thrive in a constantly changing environment.

 Now, two months into the “return of high school sports,” we’re checking back in with Herriman and the other ‘first football‘ schools in Utah that kicked everything off.